AndriyKalashnykov/go-kafka-confluent-examples/README.md

-# Confluent Kafka Go example
+# Confluent Kafka Cloud Go example

 This example shows how to create a [Confluent Kafka Cloud](https://confluent.cloud/) Producer/Consumer in Go and deploy it to Kubernetes.